 In many ways the terms ‘waterproof’ and ‘camera’ are completely opposite in application.
-The majority of the time a camera and its owner will react to water like the Wicked witch of the West, but it doesn’t have to be this way with the right equipment (unless your into that green make-up thing.)
+The majority of the time a camera and its owner will react to water like the Wicked witch of the West, but it doesn’t have to be this way with the right equipment (unless you’re into that green make-up thing).

 Today’s waterproof camera picks concern the area of compact cameras.
 Something that isn’t just waterproof but rugged enough to hand to the kids to throw about on the beach and still produce reasonable image and video quality.
 If you want to go the DSLR route, then there are dedicated camera housings for various camera models and lenses.
 These can range from a simple waterproof bag up to fully sealed, waterproof housings costing thousands.
 However, we are going to look at consumer compact cameras that do everything you want underwater in one nice package.